wendywarren/ac-type/_kb/faux-small-caps.md

 layout: type
 serial: kb-subpage-faux-small-caps
 title: Faux Small Caps
+deck: "What are faux small caps?
+How can we spot them?"
 ---

 Faux small caps happen when we scale down a capital letter to the same x-height as a lower case letter.
 What happens here is that the weight of the glyph gets scaled down too much compared to the lower-case letter next to it.